sleeplessinc/game/README.txt

 I dug it out recently, and spent about 1 hour converting it to use Node.js instead of the Mozilla engine.

+This is the result of that conversion.

+I'm still hoping to flesh it out some more.